niclabs/prometheus-monitoring/README.md

 	Add grafana dashboards link to your telegram group to quickly visit if something goes wrong.

-3. Edit `prometheus/prometheus.yml` scrape_configs with your ip adresses (I recommend check out the ip adress of the containers using `docker inspect --format '{{ .NetworkSettings.IPAddress }}' container_name_or_id` and local ip adress)
+3. Edit `prometheus/prometheus.yml` scrape_configs with your ip adresses (I recommend check out the ip adress of the containers using `docker inspect --format '{{ .NetworkSettings.IPAddress }}' container_name_or_id` and local ip adress) or edit run.sh to link your containers.

 4. Edit `blackbox_exporter/blackbox.yml` with your end-points to monitoring and edit prometheus config file. [here more information](https://github.com/prometheus/blackbox_exporter)